-The most important part of your website is the textual content.
-What you write should add value and make the visitor want to return.
-Review your web page objectives and your target audience and make your message suit that audience.
+The most important part of your website is its textual content.
+What you write should add value and make yours visitors want to return.
+Review your website objectives and your target audience and make your message suit that audience.
 Don't forget to check your spelling and grammar before publishing the pages.

 Publishing on the net is different from writing for a newspaper in that you are able to take advantage of multimedia capabilities.
 Photos, graphics, music and video can make your site interesting.